Georgia St. tops UTA 73-64 in Sun Belt final for NCAA bid

+NEW ORLEANS (AP) — Normally talkative Georgia State coach Ron Hunter announced that he couldn’t linger long at his postgame media conference following the Sun Belt Conference title game.

+He had a six-hour party to attend, he said, referring to the bus ride back to Atlanta from New Orleans.

-NEW ORLEANS (AP) — Malik Benlevi hit four 3-pointers and finished with 16 points, and Georgia State advanced to a second straight NCAA Tournament with a 73-64 victory over Texas-Arlington in the Sun Belt Conference Tournament final on Sunday.
+Malik Benlevi scored 16 points and grabbed 11 rebounds, and Georgia State advanced to a second straight NCAA Tournament with a 73-64 victory over Texas-Arlington in the Sun Belt Conference Tournament final on Sunday.

-Damon Wilson scored 13, Kane Williams 12, and Jeff Thomas 11 for the top-seeded Panthers (24-9), who will be making their fifth overall NCAA Tournament appearance.

-D’Marcus Simonds, who scored 27 in last season’s tournament final, added 10 points to put all five starters in double figures for the balanced Panthers.
+“This is about to be the best party bus you have ever seen,” Hunter said.
+“We’re not going to a restaurant.
+I cancelled it.
+We’re not going to a hotel.
+I cancelled it.
+We’re getting with my team.
+We’re getting with our families.
+We’re getting on a bus and you’re going to hear us all around the country.”

+The top-seeded Panthers (24-9) also demonstrated they are no longer the one-man show they were a year ago, when they relied on D’Marcus Simonds’ 27 points to win the 2018 conference title game.
+This time, Simonds was held to 10 points, but Georgia State had the balance to withstand that.
+Benlevi punished UTA from outside with four 3-pointers, while Damon Wilson scored 13 points, Kane Williams 12, and Jeff Thomas 11, putting all five starters in double figures.

 Edric Dennis scored 12 points and Brian Warren 11 for Texas-Arlington (17-16), which has now come within one victory of a trip to the NCAA Tournament in two straight seasons, only to fall short against the same foe.